merely-useful/py-rse/.github/CONTRIBUTING.md

 ## Building and Previewing

-**Note:** we are using `book` as the master (published) branch because of the way GitHub handles organization repositories.
+**Note:** we are using `book` as the master (published) branch because of the way GitHub handles organization repositories, domain names, and the generation of the website.

 **Setup to locally preview the book**: